Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Slope Stability of Kernel Sheaves

+We remark on how to find explicit bounds for Corollary \ref{corollary:assymptoticVersion}.
+In practice, the arithmetic is too finicky to do by hand, but it is easy using a computer algebra program.
+This solves \cite{ein2013}*{Problem 2.4}.

-\begin{remark} Corollary \ref{corollary:assymptoticVersion} can be adapted to give an effective bound on $k$ involving the Castelnuovo-Mumford regularity of $\mathscr{L}$ (see \cite{lazarsfeld2004}*{Definition 1.8.4}) and topological invariants of $\mathscr{L}$, $H$, and $X$.
-In practice, the arithmetic is too finnicky to do by hand, but it is easy using a computer algebra package.
-We describe how to obtain these explicit bounds.
+\begin{remark} We show there is an effective bound on $k\gg 0$ in Corollary \ref{corollary:assymptoticVersion} only involving the Castelnuovo-Mumford regularity of $\mathscr{L}$ (see \cite{lazarsfeld2004}*{Definition 1.8.4}) and topological invariants of $\mathscr{L}$, $H$, and $X$.